 Today we bring you the story of one of the homes in Crestwood Hills, the Schneidman House designed by mid-century modern archistar A. Quincy Jones, told from from the point of view of the current owners: Alex and Kristin MacDowell.

 Alex tells us about the long journey they went on to find the Schneidman House, what this house means to them and reveals the concepts behind the decoration process that showcases their beautiful Mid-century design collection.

-Hi Alex, you are lucky enough to live in a A. Quincy Jones house.
+MCH: You are lucky enough to live in a A. Quincy Jones house.
 Tell us a bit more about yourself and how you came to live in this house.

-My passion for Architecture started young as a Lego Maniac.
+ALEX: My passion for Architecture started young as a Lego Maniac.
 I’m from St. Louis and grew up near a Frank Llyod Wright house that was designed around the same time period.
 Note the similarities.
 I found this beautiful neighbourhood researching “affordable” places to live in Los Angeles on the Westside.
 A realtor told me about a strict neighbourhood of post and beams that no one wanted, I was sold!

 I didn’t end up hiring her, though.
 It took me about eight years before the right one popped up and I won in a bidding war with the lowest bid against developers screaming at the original owner’s children for “soil reports” intent on demolition.

 I did a lot of research leading up to the purchase and discovered John Lautner was originally involved and due to an affair with his boss (Douglas Honnold: Also Jones’ boss) at the time A. Quincy Jones picked up the pieces.